Open NowBusiness

 Who is eligible for the Airservices Australia Enroute Charges Payment Scheme?

-- Route must be to or from a regional or remote location as defined by the Australian Standard Geographical Classification
+• The route must be to or from a regional or remote location as defined by the Australian Standard Geographical Classification.

-- Commercial route must be serviced by a single operator
+• The route must be serviced by a single operator.

-- Commercial route must have no more than 15,000 passenger movements per annum
+• The route must have no more than 15,000 passenger movements per annum.

-- Commercial route must not already receive a government subsidy for flight costs
+• The route must not otherwise receive a subsidy for flight costs from any level of government.

-- Proposed commercial route must demonstrate economic and/or social impact on the community
+• The proposed route must demonstrate economic and/or social impact on the community.

-- Aircraft used must have a maximum take-off weight of 15,000 kg or less
+• The aircraft used on the route must have a maximum take-off weight of 15,000 kg or less.

-- Aeromedical applicants must demonstrate engagement as a contracted aeromedical provider
+• For aeromedical services, the airline must demonstrate engagement as a contracted aeromedical provider.

-- Aeromedical services must use aircraft listed on the airline's AOC for that purpose
+• Aeromedical services must use aircraft listed on the airline's Air Operator’s Certificate for this purpose.

 3